thunderkeys/StealthFork/README.md

 ---

 ## Raising Issues

 If you encounter any issues, please report them via the Issues section on the Git repository.

-Be as detailed as possible, include steps to reproduce, and relevant images or screenshots.
+Be as detailed as possible — include steps to reproduce and any relevant screenshots.

 Your feedback helps improve the Stealth Fork for everyone!